Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Preliminaries

-Moreover, it is well known~\citep{caponnetto2007_OptimalRates,steinwart2012_MercerTheorem} that $T$ is a self-adjoint, positive and trace class operator that the trace norm $\norm{T}_1 \leq \kappa^2$.
-Focusing only on the infinite dimensional case that $T$ is not of finite rank, we have the spectral decomposition
+Moreover, it is well known~\citep{caponnetto2007_OptimalRates,steinwart2012_MercerTheorem} that $T$ is a self-adjoint, positive, trace-class operator with trace norm $\norm{T}_1 \leq \kappa^2$.
+Focusing on the infinite-dimensional case where $T$ is not of finite rank, we have the spectral decomposition